 - 7.3.
 Monitoring of Interface Risks - 7.3.1.
 The Operators shall incorporate the monitoring requirements in accordance with the signed Interface Agreements. - 7.3.2.
-The Operators shall continuously monitor and review the risks related to operational interfaces on regular intervals, as well as the measures to manage the risks agreed upon in the joint risk assessment.
+The Operators shall continuously monitor and review the risks related to operational interfaces on regular intervals, as well as the measures to manage the risks agreed upon in the joint risk assessment. - 7.3.3.

-- 7.3.3.
 Any new risks identified through the process of monitoring and review of interface risks, shall be considered for revision of joint risk assessments and/or the Interface Agreement. - 7.4.
-Exchange of information - 7.4.1.
+Exchange of information

+- 7.4.1.
 The Operators shall develop and manage processes and procedures for the exchange of information required for operational interfaces, - 7.4.2.
-The information to be exchanged shall include the following, but not limited to: - (a) Details of the Operators' representatives for the purposes of the interface management; - (b) Occurrence related information; - (c) Contingency plans related information; - (d) Business Continuity Plans; - (e) Safety Critical information such as normal, degraded and abnormal mode; and - (f) Other train operations related matters (train configurations, axle mass loads, train technical instructions).
+The information to be exchanged shall include the following, but not limited to: - (a) Details of the Operators' representatives for the purposes of the interface management; - (b) Occurrence related information; - (c) Emergency Preparedness and Response Plans - (d) Safety Critical information such as normal, degraded and abnormal mode; and - (e) Other train operations related matters (train configurations, axle mass loads, train technical instructions).